Authur-p/Online_store/README.md

 # Online_store
-Online shopping store built with quasar and adonis
+A basic online shopping store built with quasar and adonis